 Get started with Android

-Get started with Windows Desktop
+Get started building Windows apps

 Get started building desktop apps for Windows using the Windows App SDK, UWP, Win32, WPF, Windows Forms, or updating and deploying existing desktop apps with MSIX and XAML Islands.